< Go to Handheld GPS

 Hands-on Gear Review

-The Garmin Oregon 600 takes touchscreen outdoor recreation recreation GPS to the next level.
-This device is a huge improvement over all other existing touchscreen units we've tested, from all manufacturers.
-It's easy to use and it feels modern, unlike most units that operate like arthritic donkeys.
+The Oregon 600 takes the touchscreen outdoor recreation recreation GPS to the next level.
+This device is a huge improvement over all other existing touchscreen units we've tested from all manufacturers.
+It's easy to use and it feels modern, unlike most some units that operate like arthritic donkeys.
 Garmin has also improved (over the 62, Dakota, and eTrex series) many other software and hardware components that make for easier navigation and general use.
-The changes offer striking advantages that make this our overall top rated GPS unit for all types of outdoor recreation.
+The changes offer striking advantages that make this our overall top rated GPS unit.

 Ease of Use